-Module 1: Economics: Foundations and Models-including the Appendix: Using Graphs and Formulas (Chapter 1)
+Module 1: Economics: Foundations and Models-including the Appendix: Using Graphs and Formulas (Chapter 1) Trade-offs, Comparative Advantage, and the Market System (Chapter 2)

 - 1. Explain why people are rational, how people respond to economic incentives, and how optimal decisions are made at the margin.
-(CO #1) - 2.
+(CO # 1) - 2.
 Discuss how an economy answers these questions: (CO # 1) - What goods and services will be produced? - o How will the goods and services be produced? - Who will receive the goods and services produced? - 3.
 Explain the role of models in economic analysis and government policies.
-(CO # 1) - 4.
-Distinguish between microeconomics and macroeconomics.
-(CO # 1) - 5.
-Distinguish between positive and normative analysis.
-(CO # 1) - 6.
-Define important economic terms.
-(CO #1) - 7.
-Learn how to use graphs and formulas.
 (CO # 1)